-Do you find using your traditional way to move files between your PC and your Android phone a waste of time?
+Do you find using your traditional way to move files between your PC and your Android phone waste of time?
 Do you wish you could easily send photos and files between Android devices?
 This article shows some easy ways to move files between Android devices, or between an Android device and PC.

 Bluetooth, a wireless technology, can be used to transfer files between Android phones or tablets over a short distance.
 In the following, I list out its advantages and disadvantages to help you get understood.
-After that, you can follow the easy steps to do Android file transfer with Bluetooth.
+After that, you can follow the easy steps to do the Android file transfer with Bluetooth.

 - Requires no internet.

 - Simple to use on almost all Android devices.

 - You cannot select several files to transfer.

 Follow 3 steps to transfer Android photos over Bluetooth

 Step 1: Select the photo or file you wish to transfer on your Android device, and select the ‘share via' icon, and choose ‘Bluetooth'(if your Bluetooth is not turned on, then you will be prompted to turn it on).